 Author

 Title

 Publisher or producer (if known)

 Complainant Name (Request initiated by)

 Phone

 Email

 Complainant represents:

 Himself/HerselfName or organization Identify other group

 Please respond to the following questions:

 1. To what in the work do you object?
-Please be specific; cite pages or selections.
+Please be specific; cite pages or selec tions.

 2. What of value is there to this work?

 3. What do you feel might be the influence of this work?

 4. For what age group would you recommend this work?

 5. Did you study the entire work?
 What pages or sections?

 6. Are you aware of the judgments of this work by critics?

-7. Are you aware of the educational purpose of this work?

-8. What do you believe is the theme of or purpose of this work?
-9. What would you prefer the school do about this work?
-Check one: Do not assign or recommend it to Withdraw it from all students Send it to review committee for J 10.
-What work would you recommen picture and perspective of a society o d in its place that would convey as valuable a r a set of values?
-Signature of Complainant Date
+7. Are you aware of the educational purpos e of this work?
+8. What do you believe is the theme or purp pose of this work?
+9. What would you prefer the school do abo out this work?
+Check one: Do not assign or recommend it to myWithdraw it from all students.Send it to review committee for reeval 10.
+What work would you recommend in its picture and perspective of a society or a set = Signature of Complainant Date